lduraes/objc-sample/ACTest/COMMENTS.md

 0. SVProgressHUD

 ##If I would have more time...
-- Try to write it in Swift
+- Send a second version of this test written in Swift

-##Unfinished tasks
-0. I would finish XCTests
-0. I would add Calabash library as well as a functional test (perhaps it could count as a plus)
+- Add Calabash library as well as functional tests

-#PS
-In case of any doubt, please feel free to contact me.

-Cheers.